 Home

-Hans Lindahl holds the chair of legal philosophy at Tilburg University, the Netherlands, and a chair of global law at the Law Department of Queen Mary University of London.
+Hans Lindahl holds a chair of global law at the Law School of Queen Mary University of London.
+He is also emeritus chair of philosophy of law at Tilburg University, the Netherland.
 He obtained law and philosophy degrees at the Universidad Javeriana, in Bogotá, Colombia, before taking a doctorate at the Higher Institute of Philosophy of the University of Louvain (Belgium) in 1994.
-He has worked since at Tilburg, first in the Philosophy Department, currently in the Law School.
 His primary areas of research are legal and political philosophy.
 Lindahl has published numerous articles in these fields.
-His monograph, Fault Lines of Globalization: Legal Order and the Politics of A-Legality, was published with Oxford University Press in 2013 (Italian and Spanish translations; a Japanese translation forthcoming in 2024).
-A follow-up monograph, Authority and the Globalisation of Inclusion and Exclusion, has been published with Cambridge University Press in 2018 (Portuguese translation; Spanish translation forthcoming in 2023).
-His current research explores how the challenges raised by the Anthropocene demand reconsidering key features of the ways in which modern legal and political philosophy have conceptualized legal order.
+His monograph, Fault Lines of Globalization: Legal Order and the Politics of A-Legality, was published with Oxford University Press in 2013 (Italian and Spanish translations; a Japanese translation forthcoming in 2026).
+A follow-up monograph, Authority and the Globalisation of Inclusion and Exclusion, has been published with Cambridge University Press in 2018 (Portuguese and Spanish translations).
+His current research explores how the challenges raised by the so-called Anthropocene demand reconsidering key features of the ways in which modern legal and political philosophy have conceptualized legal order.
 This project draws on and radicalizes his earlier research on issues germane to globalization processes, such as the concept of legal order in a global setting; a politics of boundary-setting alternative to both cosmopolitanism and communitarianism; transformations of legal authority and political representation.
 In dealing with these topics Lindahl draws on (post-)phenomenology and theories of collective action of analytical provenance, while also seeking to do justice to the nitty-gritty of positive law.

 Click here for the film of a talk by Lindahl at the University of Kent in Brussels.